-e.
 Faculty promotion shall be based upon the quality of a person's performance of academic duties.
-Specifically, decisions whether to promote shall be based upon the quality of the faculty member's performance in the following areas, listed in order of importance: (1) teaching; (2) professional growth; (3) advising students; (4) participation in university service; and (5) community service related to professional interests and expertise.
 Because the university seeks the highest standards for faculty advancement, mere satisfactory performance is no guarantee of promotion.
-In addition, appointment in the rank of associate professor and professor normally requires a doctoral, or other equivalent terminal degree.
-Advancement to the rank of full professor is contingent upon evidence of distinguished service in addition to sustained growth in the above-mentioned areas
+Appointment in the rank of associate professor and professor normally requires a doctoral or other equivalent terminal degree.